Vicenza: Geography

+Vicenza lies in the Veneto region, at the northern base of Monte Berico, where it straddles the Bacchiglione River.
+Vicenza is approximately 60 km west of Venice and 200 km east of Milan.

 Climate

 Demographics

-In 2007, there were 114,268 people residing in Vicenza, located in the province of Vicenza, Veneto, of whom 47.6% were male and 52.4% were female.
+In 2007, there were 114,268 people residing in Vicenza of whom 47.6% were male and 52.4% were female.
 Minors (children ages 18 and younger) totalled 17.17% of the population, compared to pensioners, who number 21.60%.
 This compares with the Italian average of 18.06% (minors) and 19.94% (pensioners).
 The average age of Vicenza residents is 43 compared to the Italian average of 42.
 In the five years between 2002 and 2007, the population of Vicenza grew by 3.72%, while Italy as a whole grew by 3.85%.
 The current birth rate of Vicenza is 9.16 births per 1,000 inhabitants compared to the Italian average of 9.45 births.

 In 2010, 83.5% of the population was Italian.
 From 1876 to 1976 it has been calculated that over 1,000,000 people from the province of Vicenza have emigrated, with more than 3,000,000 people of Vicentino descent living around the world (most common migrational currents included Brazil, the United States, Canada, Australia, Germany, France, Belgium and Switzerland) escaping the devastation left by poverty, war and sickness.
-Today, almost 100,000 Vicenza citizens live and work abroad.
-Today, the city has morphed from a land of emigration to a land of immigration.
+Today, almost 100,000 Vicenza citizens live and work abroad and the city has morphed from a land of emigration to a land of immigration.
 The largest immigrant group comes from the United States (about 9,000 people, partly due to the presence of the military base).
 Other ethnic minorities comes from other European nations (the largest being Serbia, Romania, and Moldova), South Asian (the largest being Bangladesh and Pakistan), sub-saharan Africa, and North Africa (largest is from Morocco).
 The city is predominantly Roman Catholic, but due to immigration, it now has some Orthodox Christian, Muslim and Sikh followers.